theopn/dotfiles/README.md

 > These are meant to be manually deployed as needed.
 > Use the commands in `./misc/README.md` to deploy these configurations.

-- `bashrc`: I prioritize simplicity and performance since zsh and Fish take care of my interactive uses and most of my scripts are written in Bash.
+- `bashrc`: I prioritize simplicity and performance since Zsh and Fish take care of my interactive uses and most of my scripts are written in Bash.
     Thus, my `.bashrc` is kept minimal with a simple prompt, some aliases, and variables
 - `kitty.conf`: Kitty is my secondary terminal emulator.
 The configuration is kept minimal since I always pair it up with Tmux
 - `ideavimrc`: Sorry to disappoint you, but I code in Java sometimes